Therapy Blog

 By |December 8, 2025|

 People with Rejection Sensitive Dysphoria (RSD) experience an overwhelming, instantaneous, negative emotional reaction to even mild forms of rejection.
 Criticisms that other people might brush off or feel sad about for a short period feel catastrophic to a person with RSD.
-People with RSD are also prone to perceiving rejection when [...]
+People with RSD are also prone to perceiving rejection [...]

 • Listening to the Body and the Path Toward Sexual Intimacy